hemant199905/Name-youtube-transcoder-prototype/README.md

 # YouTube Video Upload & Transcoding Flow In-Memory Simulation (Go)

 Hello
-Its my first prototype (definitely will try more of these out) This project is a fun prototype where I tried to simulate how YouTube might handle video uploads, chunking, transcoding, and manifest generation
+Its my first time trying things out in Go (definitely will try more of these out) This project is a fun prototype where I tried to simulate how YouTube might handle video uploads, chunking, transcoding, and manifest generation

 ## What it Does